 One of the reasons why it can be hard to balance out the news that people are consuming is because of the platforms that are used to gather information.

 Social media is a big outlet for news for people and this can lead to negativity and misinformation.
 Using social media for gathering news can again put people at risk for more anxiety or being in a worse mood.
 Being aware of where and how much news is just as important as balance.

-“It seems like the most shrill voices are the ones that are amplified on social media, when I say shrill I mean shrill on all sides, the freaking-out-in-all-ways are what you tend to see,” Shuhmacher said.
+“It seems like the most shrill voices are the ones that are amplified on social media, when I say shrill I mean shrill on all sides, the freaking-out-in-all-ways are what you tend to see,” Schuhmacher said.

-“If you look at that publication [The New York Times], you’ll see that there’s such a wide range of content and definitely in a medium that started as newspapers you’ll find that the writing is much more in depth and much more contextual and you get the why and the how,” Shuhmacher states.
+“If you look at that publication [The New York Times], you’ll see that there’s such a wide range of content and definitely in a medium that started as newspapers you’ll find that the writing is much more in depth and much more contextual and you get the why and the how,” Schuhmacher states.

 She continued by saying that, “I would really urge [young] people to pick some newspapers to dive into and if it costs you a few bucks a month you’re probably spending that on Netflix or something like that anyway and maybe it’s just a good investment.”

 Establishing good habits when it comes to getting your news and being more aware can take less strain off and people could be more well informed.